 Sarajane Siegfriedt recently retired from a career that evolved from business to human services to government service.
 An activist and former lobbyist for public campaign financing, she ran for 46th District State Rep in 2012.
 She is active in the fight for low income and affordable housing and will represent PSARA in coalitions working to expand low-income housing.

 Bob Swanson has been a resident of the Seattle area since 1965.
 He was the Executive Director of the Washington State Community Action Partnership for 17 years and currently works as a trainer and consultant with non-profits and Indian Tribes.
 He co-directed the state wide minnimum wage campaigns in 1988 and 1998.
 He is the co-chair of the Education committee of PSARA.

-Aganita has been a long time resident of Seattle, and currently lives in Burien, WA.
-She is a retired librarian and still does some part-time work from home.
-She is a board member of PS OLOC (Puget Sound Old Lesbians Organizing for Change and Community).
+Aganita has been a long time resident of Seattle, and has also lived in Burien, WA.
+She now resides in Tacoma, WA.
+She is a retired librarian and still does some part-time work as a transcriber for the Old Lesbian Oral Herstory Project.
+She is a board member of PS OLOC (Puget Sound Old Lesbians Organizing for Change and Community) and TLC (Tacoma Lesbian Connection).
 She was active in the civil rights movement in the 1960s and in the anti-war movement in the 1960s and 1970s, and has been a member of SEIU 775.